 Do you want the man with the gun and the badge interfering with your town and the next one up the road?
 Do you think everyone would be richer if there were border patrol officials with badges and guns manning the highway and collecting a percentage on everything offered for sale?
 No?
 Good.
 You believe in economic liberty, free trade, and the division of labor.

 So, at the end of the day, most people don’t see the fallacy in their own thinking and in their positions.
 They simply see it as logical since most everyone else in their party feels the same way.
-Now in fairness to conservatives, many liberals will be equally polylogistic and call for open boarders in the US, all while promoting tariffs and heavy taxation at home and abroad.
+Now in fairness to conservatives, many liberals will be equally polylogistic and call for open borders in the US, all while promoting tariffs and heavy taxation at home and abroad.
 Both parties are in a sense full of polylogisms and both are great at accusing the other of their inconsistencies.
 What happened with Pope Francis though was even odder.
-When the Pope took a pro immigration stance, pro life stance and pro traditional marriage stance (add in the environmental issues) people went crazy, going one of two ways, either highlighting where the Pope agrees with them or distancing themselves, as if the Pope was the Polylogist not them.
-This is not to say that the Pope isn’t polylogistic in anyway.
-A big part of the Reformation was to curtail the superstition in the church and return the church to the “LOGOS” which is often translated “word” but can also be translated logic, wisdom, power and or reason.
-However, this is a topic for another blog.
+When the Pope took a pro-immigration stance, pro-life stance, and pro-traditional marriage stance (add in the environmental issues) people went crazy, going one of two ways, either highlighting where the Pope agrees with them or distancing themselves, as if the Pope was the Polylogist not them.
+This is not to say that the Pope isn’t polylogistic in any way.
+A big part of the Reformation was to curtail the superstition that had crept into the church and return it to the word of God and the divine logic within its pages.
+But this is a topic for another time.
 Suffice it to say though that neither the White House or the GOP candidates could fully back the Pope.
 He didn’t tow the party lines, which is very much expected in this country.
 Sad but true.